Yordan Alvarez Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks ninth in MLB.
+- The Giants pitching staff is 11th in the league with a collective 9.3 strikeouts per nine innings.

-- The Giants have the 25th-ranked team ERA across all MLB pitching staffs (4.95).
+- The Giants have a 5.04 team ERA that ranks 25th across all league pitching staffs.

-- Giants pitchers combine to give up the fourth-most home runs in baseball (41 total, 1.5 per game).
+- The Giants rank 25th in baseball in home runs given up (41 total, 1.5 per game).

-- The Giants will send Stripling (0-1) to the mound to make his third start of the season.
+- DeSclafani gets the start for the Giants, his sixth of the season.
+He is 2-1 with a 2.70 ERA and 27 strikeouts through 30 2/3 innings pitched.

-- The right-hander last pitched on Sunday, April 23 against the New York Mets, when he went 3 1/3 innings, allowing two earned runs while giving up six hits.
+- The righty's most recent appearance was on Thursday against the St. Louis Cardinals, when he threw six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.